irishboy922/FSWD-movie-trailer-website/README.md

 ## Project Description
 This project required us to write object-oriented Python server-side code to store a list of our favorite movies, including box art imagery and a movie trailer URL.
 We then needed to use our code to generate a static web page allowing visitors to browse the movies and watch the trailers.

-Modification I made to this project included changing the site design, the use of a 3rd Party API to get the information used for the movies, and the inclusion of extra information about each movie, such as movie rating, IMDB review score, and a short summary of the movie's plot.
+Modifications I made to this project included changing the site design, the use of a 3rd Party API to get the information used for the movies, and the inclusion of extra information about each movie, such as movie rating, IMDB review score, and a short summary of the movie's plot.

 **The data for the movies used in this project provided by [The Open Movie Database (OMDb) API](https://www.omdbapi.com/) under the Creative Commons [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.**